The library escape

 As a solution to this problem, the Milan public library system is working together with the network of Milan condominium libraries to expand a network of shared spaces where books and reading are available, as well as offering local people the chance to build civic literacy and to positively shape and share their needs and aspirations.

 The core idea is to bring together different generations of condominium inhabitants through a series of game-playing initiatives – connecting them to each other, to the libraries in their buildings, to their wider communities and to public libraries in the area.
 Working together as a team, the groups are creating an ‘escape room’ concept based on the community served by two condominium libraries.

-The challenge team said: “The ‘dream’ end result would be to have a community come together around the condo libraries – a community that is more engaged and motivated to take part in the library’s life and can foster – together with the condo library operators – new services and resources for other people living in the neighbourhood.”
+The ‘dream’ end result would be to bring a community together around the condominium libraries – a community that is more engaged in taking part in the library’s life and that can catalyse new services and resources for other people living in the neighbourhood.